zzzprojects/learn-orm/tutorials/mvc-with-dapper/views.md

 In the Model-View-Controller (MVC) pattern, the view handles the application's data presentation and user interaction.

  - A view is an HTML template with embedded Razor markup.
- - Razor markup is code that interacts with HTML markup to produce a webpage that's sent to the client.
+ - Razor markup is interacts with HTML markup to produce a webpage that's sent to the client.
  - In ASP.NET Core MVC, views are `.cshtml` files that use the C# programming language in Razor markup.
  - Usually, view files are grouped into folders named for each controller.
 The folders are stored in a **Views** folder at the root of the application.

-Now, we need to create all the required views for an `AuthorController`, let's add a folder inside the **Views** folder and call it **Author**.
+Now, we need to create all the required views for an `AuthorController`.
+Let's add a folder inside the **Views** folder and call it **Author**.

 <img src="https://raw.githubusercontent.com/zzzprojects/learn-orm/master/tutorials/mvc-with-dapper/images/views-1.png">